David Ruffin: In popular culture

-In 1998, NBC aired The Temptations, a four-hour television miniseries about the group's career, Ruffin was portrayed by Leon Robinson (who is usually credited as simply "Leon" as his professional name).
-The actor won high praise for his performance, but Ruffin's family was upset by the way the series portrayed him, and filed a lawsuit against the series' producers and Otis Williams, whose memoir had been the source material.
+On November 1 and 2, 1998, NBC aired The Temptations, a four-hour television miniseries about the group's career, Ruffin was portrayed by Leon Robinson, who won high praise for his performance, but Ruffin's family was upset with the way the series portrayed him, and filed a lawsuit against the series' producers and Otis Williams, whose memoir had been the source material.
 The case was dismissed in favor of the defendants, with Williams later claiming that he had no real control over the presentation of the material.

 Grand Puba of Brand Nubian referenced the singer on the 1990 single "All for One", stating: "I hit a beat and swing a note as if my name was David Ruffin."

 Rapper Machine Gun Kelly also referenced the singer on his 2013 song "See My Tears" stating: "Fought every temptation shit, I guess I'm David Ruffin, huh?"

-In 2019, rapper Lil Durk referenced David Ruffin on a song of the same name, off his mixtape “Love Songs 4 the Streets 2.”
-The song states “I know a killer who got inside that jam we call him David Ruffin, and they didn’t even use his statement so he sang for nothin.”
-The track references Ruffin’s singing abilities metaphorically, as “singing” is slang in many urban neighborhoods for snitching, or telling on someone to law enforcement in order to get a lighter sentence.
-But, the Feds didn’t end up using his statement, so he did all that for nothing.
+In 2019, rapper Lil Durk referenced David Ruffin on a song of the same name, off his mixtape "Love Songs 4 the Streets 2.", with lyrics such as "I know a killer who got inside that jam ... we call him David Ruffin, and they didn't even use his statement so he sang for nothin'."
+(The track references Ruffin's singing abilities metaphorically, as "singing" is slang in many urban neighborhoods for snitching, or telling on someone to law enforcement in order to get a lighter sentence.
+But, the Feds didn't end up using his statement, so he did it all for nothing.)